Update a Published App

 Near the top of the page, in the area below the name of your app, click Add Upcoming Version.
 A confirmation message appears — click OK to proceed.
 (You use the Upcoming Version feature both for updating existing APKs and for adding new APKs.)

 The Developer Console creates a new set of tabs for you.
 The App Information, Availability & Pricing, Description, Images & Multimedia, Content Rating, and Other Information tabs are shown with green checkmarks to indicate that the required fields have been pre-filled with the information associated with the live version your app.
 This information is copied from your live app.App Submission Workflow Update

 - Replace your previous APK: To replace your existing APK with a new file that supports the same devices, in the APK files section, click Replace.
 Replacing your APK allows you to retain all your previous Device Support settings as before.
 For example, if you already selected which devices your APK supports, and your new APK supports all the same devices, choose this replace option rather than reconfiguring your device support selections.

 For apps with multiple APKs: Suppose you have multiple APKs for your app.
 If you want different APKs to support different devices, you must first clear any devices from the first APK that you want the second APK to support.
 After you clear the devices from the first APK, these devices become selectable options in the second APK.
 More detail is provided in Add Multiple APKs for the Same App (in Step 7: Upload APK Files).
 See also Multiple APKs for the Same Application Listing.
 Note that when you add APKs for new devices, customers using the app on previously supported devices will not receive an app update.

 Web apps: For web apps, you will see an App Files tab rather than an APK Files tab.
 On the App Files tab, update your web app files as desired.
-For more details about this tab, see Step 7: Upload Web App Files.